Jutho/CuTensorOperations.jl/README.md

 pkg> dev https://github.com/Jutho/CuTensor.jl.git
 pkg> dev https://github.com/Jutho/CuTensorOperations.jl.git
 ```
 The install/build process of CuTensor.jl will probably fail, unless you have "libcutensor.so" in your home directory, or in "/usr/local/cutensor/lib".
 If it fails, add "libcutensor.so" in one of these directories, or in "~/.julia/dev/CuTensor/bin".
+The `bin` directory will need to be created first.
 Then do
 ```
 pkg> build CuTensor
 ```